uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/access-data.md

 For example, when configuring a profile with the client, the user must specify the `configure` option and also specify the profile name, API endpoint, and credentials file by adding the flags `--profile`, `--apiendpoint` and `--cred` to the end of the command (see [configuring a profile section][config profile] above for specific examples).

+### Expired Token

+Many commons have a limit to how long a token is good before it is expired.
+Once expired you may receive an error such

+``RequestNewAccessToken with error code 401``

+If this happens (and you are still authorized to access the data), you can download a new API token and re-create your profile using the previously used command.

 <!-- AuthN/Z -->

 [configure auth]: ../operator-guide/gen3-authn-methods.md